 FARMcurious is a company designed to educate, inspire and equip urban homesteaders with an interest in producing their own food, reducing their ecological footprint and eating seasonally and sustainably without abandoning their urban lifestyles.

 Urban homesteading means something different to everyone but the movement arose in part from the growing separation between people and the food we eat.
-FARMcurious hopes to encourage people to relearn the skills of home food production and preservation for the sake of life balance, health, eco-friendliness and flavor without having to completely abandon our urban lifestyle.
+FARMcurious hopes to encourage people to relearn the skills of home food production and preservation for the sake of life balance, health, eco-friendliness and flavor without having to completely abandon their urban lifestyle.
 By learning one step at a time, it’s easier than you might imagine!

 FARMcurious was founded by Nicole Kramer Easterday of Oakland, California.
 Nicole is an urban farmer who teaches urban homesteading classes and offers DIY food demonstrations at the homes of urbanites hoping to reconnect with their food.
 Each demonstration includes an explanation of why a connection with our food is important, instruction on how to rekindle that connection and innovative products to help get the group started growing and processing their own food at home in an urban environment.

 Nicole has been growing vegetables in an urban setting for six years and is constantly discovering new ways to grow more food in compact spaces.
 Having kept chickens as a child, she now tends a small flock in her backyard in Oakland.
 As part of her urban homesteading lifestyle, Nicole runs FARMcurious, tends to the garden and animals and grows much of her family’s own produce.
 She also crafts her own cheese and cans & ferments seasonal produce in addition to being mom to the best tiny farmer in the world.